 Bedfordshire Police Partnership Trust has 10 trustees, 1 of which was the previous PCC for Bedfordshire.
 For this reason the Trust is deemed to be significantly influenced by the PCC for Bedfordshire during the financial year through its representation on the board of trustees and also shares a management structure with the OPCC from January 2020 onwards.
-The Partnership Trust owed the PCC for Bedfordshire £123K (£111K 2019/20) towards the total cost of staff provided to run the scheme which was outstanding at 31st March 2021, £67K was paid to the Trust during 2020/21 (nil 2019/20).
-Payments of £112K were received from the Trust in 2020/21 (£112K 2019/20).
+The Partnership Trust owed the PCC for Bedfordshire £115K (£123K 2020/21) towards the total cost of staff provided to run the scheme which was outstanding at 31st March 2022, £6K was paid to the Trust during 2021/22 (£67K 2020/21).
+Payments of £123K were received from the Trust in 2021/22 (£112K 2020/21).
 These accounts are not consolidated with the Commissioners accounts due to immateriality of the assets and transactions.